FanPu1/bioinformatics-hub/README.md

   sequence_id_2: 'DKDKD'
 }
 ```
+## Use NCBI Seqeuence Retriever (NcbiSeqRetriver) module
+To Dos

 ## Predict motifs in protein or nucleotide sequences
-This application can predict one or multiple user-defined motifs in one or mutiple sequences.
-User should define one or multiple patterns using the pattern syntax shown below.
+This application can predict motifs in one or mutiple sequences using user defined pattern.
+User should define one or multiple patterns based on the pattern [syntax rules](#pattern-syntax).

 ### Pattern syntax
-- Use the standard IUPAC one letter code for the amino acids (for example: "P" stands Proline) and nucleotides code (for example: "C" stands for "cytosine").
+- The standard IUPAC one letter code for the amino acids (for example: "P" stands Proline) and nucleotides code (for example: "C" stands for "cytosine") should be used to define a patten.
-- "[ ]" with listed aminoacids or nucleotides letters means that the listed letters are allowed in this position. ","in between letters are **optional**.
+- "[]" with listed aminoacids or nucleotides letters means that the listed letters are allowed in this position.
+Charactor "," in between letters are **optional**.
 For example: [A,T,C] or [ATC] stands for "A" or "T" or "C" are allowed in this position.
-- "{ }" with listed amino acids or nucleotides letters means the listed letters are NOT allowed in this position. ","in between letters are **optional**.
+- "{}" with listed amino acids or nucleotides letters means that the listed letters are NOT allowed in this position.
+Charactor "," in between letters are **optional**.
 For example: {DE} or {D,E} means "D" or "E" should not be allowed in this position.
 - The wildcard "x" means that any amino acid or nucleotide in this position is accepted.
 - Each element in a pattern could be separated from its neighbor by a '-'.
 This is **optional**.
 For example, [A,T]-x-{C,A}, [A,T]x{C,A}, [AT]-x-{CA}, and [AT]x{CA} are identical patterns.
 - Repetition of an element in multiple continuous positions can be represented by following that element with a "(number of repeats)" or a "(minimum repeates, maximium repeates)".